Lee Sullivan (comics): Biography

 He has worked on various Doctor Who strips, contributing semi regularly to Doctor Who Magazine since 1988, drawing the Eighth Doctor strips that appeared in the Radio Times in 1996 and drawing 64 strips for Doctor Who - Battles in Time from 2006 to 2009.
 He has also provided artwork for Doctor Who webcasts that appeared on BBCi including Death Comes to Time, Real Time and Shada along with artwork for the official Doctor Who website.
 He produced line artwork for alternate issues of Doctor Who DVD Files and worked as pencils/inks artist on The Amulet of Samarkand graphic novel for Hyperion Books which was published in late 2010.
 In 2013 Sullivan returned to Doctor Who comic strips this time for the US IDW producing artwork for the Second Doctor instalment of their 50th Anniversary story 'Prisoners of Time', and also an Eleventh Doctor strip used in the Royal Mail Doctor Who Prestige Stamp Book, part of the range of UK commemorative stamps issue.
 2014 saw the release of Titan's Twelfth Doctor comic book series and Sullivan created a variant cover for issue 1.
 A frame he drew from the 1989 DWM Seventh Doctor comic strip 'Nemesis of the Daleks' featuring Abslom Daak appears briefly in the 2014 televised Doctor Who episode Time Heist.

-Since 2015 he has been regular artist on Titan Comics 'Rivers of London' comic - a canonical comic strip extension of the series of novels written by Ben Aaronovitch concerning the supernatural police procedural fantasy adventures featuring full-time policeman and trainee wizard Peter Grant.
-The comic book series is written by Doctor Who alumni Aaronovitch and Andrew Cartmel.
+From 2015 to 2018 he was regular artist on Titan Comics 'Rivers of London' comic - a canonical comic strip extension of the series of novels written by Ben Aaronovitch concerning the supernatural police procedural fantasy adventures featuring full-time policeman and trainee wizard Peter Grant.
+The comic book series was written by Doctor Who alumni Aaronovitch and Andrew Cartmel.
+Since leaving the series, Sullivan has produced graphic novels for Penguin publishing and from 2022 - 2024 was regular artist for Doctor Who Magazine - featuring the first Fourteenth Doctor story (canonical according to showrunner Russell T Davies) and the Fifteenth Doctor's first ever comic strip story.

 Sullivan plays the saxophone and toured the UK as part of a Roxy Music tribute band for over a decade before quitting in 2015.